CosmoD3v/cosmonaut/README.md

 ## ___Timer___

 One issue I ran into when writing the Poll command was the need for input validation for time durations.
-The slash command interface supplied by Discord allows you to specific input validation that happens before you even send the command.
+The slash command interface supplied by Discord allows you to perform input validation that happens before you even send the command.
 However, because time inputs were are not officially supported, I implemented my own validation interface that follows a simple pattern.

 *eg: 1w 2d 3h 4m 5s*